Pretzels/VisitingNewEngland small business partnership - Local Small Business Stories

 In a remarkably short amount of time, Foley's business went from a 500

 Food and Drug Administration food business requirements.
-It all

 unemployment.
-The local SCORE chapter --the nation's largest network of
+The local SCORE chapter -- the nation's largest network of

 volunteer, expert business mentors -- has greatly helped Foley start up